- The First Appearance

 - The Trial

 If you’re accessing this website, you’re probably not doing it in police or pre-trial custody.
 So presumably, you have been arrested and released on an Appearance Notice, Promise to Appear, Undertaking to Appear or Recognizance.
 You may also have received a Summons either by mail or personal service.
 Any of these documents should include the date of your first, or next court appearance.
 If we are acting for you, we will be in attendance on that date.
 If you have other commitments and prefer not to appear in person, we can arrange that you be excused from personally attending.
 On that date, the matter will be adjourned again, probably for a couple of weeks in order to secure and review disclosure and prepare for an arraignment hearing.
 If you haven’t had the chance to retain counsel and are appearing unrepresented on your first appearance, just ask the judge for a two week adjournment to do so.
-It will almost always be granted.
+On a first appearance, such a request will always be granted.

 The Arraignment Hearing is the hearing at which you are usually called upon to indicate whether you will be pleading guilty or not guilty.
 If you are pleading not guilty, time estimates will be given by Crown and Defence and a date for trial will be set.
 In the case of a more serious offence, called an Indictable Offence, you will also be called upon to indicate whether you wish to have a trial in Provincial Court or Supreme Court and if in Supreme Court, whether you wish to have a jury.
-If you wish to have a trial in Supreme Court, with or without a jury, you may have a Preliminary Inquiry in Provincial Court.
+If you wish to have a trial in Supreme Court, with or without a jury, for some offences, you may have a Preliminary Inquiry in Provincial Court.
 Should you choose that option, a date for a Focus Hearing, to determine the issues to be canvassed and witnesses required at the Preliminary Hearing, will be scheduled.

 Generally, I refuse to proceed with an Arraignment Hearing until the Crown has responded to all the correspondence I have sent it respecting disclosure.
 If the Crown is refusing to make certain disclosure, I can then set down an application for disclosure at the time of the Arraignment Hearing.
 If the Arraignment Hearing and therefore the trial gets delayed because of the Crown’s failure to respond in a timely way to those requests, this delay may trigger a violation of your right to be tried within a reasonable time under the Charter of Rights.
 If so, a judge may ultimately dismiss the charge on that basis.